 If you are connecting from a UK flight to an international flight please remember to collect your baggage from the baggage reclaim belts in the arrivals hall before proceeding to check in.

 There is nowhere to sleep in the airport.
 However, there are a number of hotels, including Hilton and Holiday Inn Express, nearby.
 With many providing courtesy transport to and from the airport.
-If you need to find somewhere to stay you can book an airport hotel with us.

 Step two: Baggage reclaim